memfault/interrupt/_posts/2024-01-10-practical_zephyr_basics.md

 - The `project` function defines the name and settings of the application project.
 - Then, we simply need to add our sources to the `app` target.

 But wait.
-What's this `app` target and why don't we need to specify an executable?
+What's this `app` target, and why don't we need to specify an executable?
 This is all done within the Zephyr CMake package: The package already defines your executable and also provides this `app` library target which is intended to be used for all application code.
 At the time of writing, this `app` target is constructed by the following CMake files in the Zephyr project:

 `zephyr/cmake/modules/kernel.cmake`
 ```cmake